 <?php get_header(); ?>

-Then it is going to ask the WordPress database for the data from the post itself.
-This is an if statement in PHP, because if no post exists you want to include a message saying that no post exists.
+The template is then going to ask the WordPress database for the data from the post itself.
+This portion is referred to as “starting the loop”.

 <?php comments_template(); ?>